Fan vs. Air Conditioner: Which Cooling Appliance Do You Need?

 Air Conditioner Keep Odours at Bay

-Due to the cycling and filtration functions, air conditioners can disperse pungent smells, leaving you with cleaner and fresher air.
+Due to their cycling and filtration functions, air conditioners can disperse pungent smells, leaving you with cleaner and fresher air.

 Air Conditioners Can Prevent Insect Infestations